vcwebio/conteco.kafka.base/README.md

 ### `image` API

-The image API contains methods for image internal use.
+The `image` API contains two public methods for API method invocation:

+__`.invoke`__
+This method invokes methods of the image specific API.
+It adds the image specific API folder to the front of the `$PATH` for the duration of its execution.

+__`.this`__
+This method copies the image specific `controlplane` API method to the repository root.
+It is invoked by the `controlplane` instance which subsequently executes the method within its context.
+The API methods are stored in the `/conteco/bin/image/controlplane` folder.
+Image definitions are allowed to override the default implementation in situ.

-It contains two groupings: _general purpose_ and _executionplane_.
+It contains two method groupings for internal use: _general purpose_ and _executionplane_.
 [`image general purpose` API in detail](./docs/IMAGE-GENERAL-PURPOSE-API.md)
 [`image executionplane` API in detail](./docs/IMAGE-EXECUTIONPLANE-API.md) (coming soon)